 In most cases, for most nonprofits… NO!
 You don’t need to buy a planned giving website.

-So, you don’t need a complex website to offer sophisticated giving options to your supporters and volunteers when most of that content will appeal to just 0.5% of the site’s target audience.
+So, you don’t need a complex website to offer sophisticated giving options to your supporters and volunteers when most of that content will appeal to less than 0.5% of the site’s target audience.
 These people probably won’t visit the site anyway (if it’s filled with planning tools and tactics) since they have advisors to help with these issues.

 More reasons why you might not need a planned giving site (or at least, not the one you currently have)